Medieval folk rock

 Medieval folk rock, medieval rock or medieval folk is a musical subgenre that emerged in the early 1970s in England and Germany which combined elements of early music with rock music.
 It grew out of the British folk rock and progressive folk movements of the late 1960s.
 Despite the name, the term was used indiscriminately to categorise performers who incorporated elements of medieval, renaissance and baroque music into their work and sometimes to describe groups who used few, or no, electric instruments.
 This subgenre reached its height towards the middle of the 1970s when it achieved some mainstream success in Britain, but within a few years most groups had either disbanded, or were absorbed into the wider movements of progressive folk and progressive rock.
 Nevertheless, the genre had a considerable impact within progressive rock where early music, and medievalism in general, was a major influence and through that in the development of heavy metal.
 More recently medieval folk rock has revived in popularity along with other forms of medieval inspired music such as Dark Wave orientated neo-Medieval music and medieval metal.

 Characteristics

 Medieval folk rock is characterised by three major elements used in various combinations.
 First, the playing of extant early music involving rock instrumentation.
-Second, the creation of original music that incorporates compositional features of early music, such as musical modes.
+Second, the creation of original music that incorporates compositional features of early music, such as use of musical modes beyond those now considered major and minor keys.
 Third, the incorporation of the sounds of early music into rock songs, through vocal techniques, the use of additional instruments that characterise early music, or the simulation of early music sounds on rock instruments (for example, the use of a drone sound on an electric guitar).
-A final element that does not affect the nature of the music, but often accompanies it, is the adoption of perceived elements of ‘medievalism’ in lyrics, actions, dress or artwork.
+A final element that does not affect the nature of the music, but often accompanies it, is the adoption of perceived elements of 'medievalism' in lyrics, actions, dress or artwork.